igonzals/nmsu-cs582-db2-group-project/README.md

 Important: For the following steps make sure you put manually the files of the Sakila database in folder "data":

-6. Now, we will see we install the Sakila database in SQLite:
+6. Now, we will install the Sakila database in SQLite:

-7. Now, we will see we install the Sakila database in Redis:
+7. Now, we will install the Sakila database in Redis: